rucker/dotfiles-manager/README.md

 **A**: The idea is for those scripts' functionality to be availble during my bash session.
 Since I could produce the same effect by writing the contents of those scripts to `.bashrc/.bash_profile`, I think this is still in the spirit of managing my dotfiles.

 ## TO DO / Wishlist
+- Implement -r / --revert switch to restore previously backed up dotfiles.
+Walk the user through each and ask to confirm before restoring.
 - Implement -v / --verbose switch (possibly implement logging for this).
 - Incorporate [testfixtures](https://pythonhosted.org/testfixtures/index.html) package into tests ([TempDir](https://pythonhosted.org/testfixtures/files.html) in particular).
 - Get a proper sdist and install working via setup.py.
 Part of this is making sense of ["Specify testfixtures in the tests_require parameter of your package’s call to setup in setup.py."](https://pythonhosted.org/testfixtures/installation.html) once `testfixtures` has been implemented.